salinourian/.github-1/profile/README.md

 ### Hi there, this is n8n 👋

 n8n is a low-code automation tool.
 With over 220 pre-built integrations and a general connector for anything with an API, n8n enables you to connect anything to everything.
 With n8n you can move beyond simple one step integrations to build multi-step workflows that integrate your tools exactly the way you want, including adding AI functionality.
-Thanks to its <a href="https://faircode.io/">fair-code</a> distribution model, n8n will always have visible source code, be available to self-host, have a free community addition, and allow you to add your own custom functions, logic, and apps.
+Thanks to its <a href="https://faircode.io/">fair-code</a> distribution model, n8n will always have visible source code, be available to self-host, have a free community edition, and allow you to add your own custom functions, logic, and apps.

 - Check out <a href="https://github.com/n8n-io/n8n">our main project here.</a>
 - Interested in working for n8n?
 See our<a href="https://n8n.io/careers"> open positions</a>.